michael francis reagan

-I'm never painting what's in front of me, never trying to replicate a scene or trying to make it look "realistic" or like a photograph.
-When I'm painting I'm always remembering the oceans and rivers and woods and faraway islands, and the souls that once lived there.
-I want my colors to be intense in the way memories and dreams can be so vivid.
-This new series is about the mercurial nature of islands (of Nature in general), the tranquil surface beauty, yes, but also the unseen truth that lies beneath that beauty.
-The moment before and the moment after.
-Life and death.
-Joy and sadness.
-And I think, maybe strangely, it’s about the people and the animals that rarely appear in my work.
+This new series of paintings is about memory.
+The memory of islands, yes, but also the memory of weather and light.
+Moments.
+The moment before and the moment after a storm or sunrise.
+The power of the ocean and the sky.
 And all that is between then and now.
-Nothing ceases to exist.
-Certainly not my memories or my dreams.
 As these paintings proceed one by one they begin to take on a will of their own and evolve toward the basic elements of ocean and sky and that ever-present distant line we call the horizon.
-These paintings are not only about islands but also about that beautiful blue horizon – the longing to be there – the yearning for solitude and the quiet to remember what was or what could have been (see A Little Island at right and Caribbean Morning, from my latest series Islands).
+These paintings are not only about the solitude of islands but also about that beautiful blue horizon – the longing to be there – the yearning for solitude and the quiet to remember what was or what could have been (see A Little Island at right and Caribbean Morning and see more work under Paintings).

-And of course who has not been influenced by the great Vincent Van Gogh (both for his work and his life (see my tribute to him, Crows over Wheatfield in my oil portfolio.
+As far as artistic influences, I must mention the American Tonalist painters Albert Pinkham Ryder and George Inness, and of course who has not been influenced by the great Vincent Van Gogh (both for his work and his life (see my tribute to him, Crows over Wheatfield in my oil portfolio.
 And for me, the one and only Francisco José de Goya's Black Paintings and his etchings of war.
 And the list could go on and on.

 So, after a long and happy life lived in paint I find myself still in love with the paint itself whether watercolor, acrylic or oil and whether it's representational or abstract.
 And still in love with all you artists out there that create your wonderful works, now and past, and more than ever still and always in love with the muse that shares my love of art, actually is my art and my heart, Christina Rosalia.